jady-sec/tpot-honeypot-project/README.md

 # T-Pot Honeypot Project

 ## Overview
 This project involves deploying T-Pot CE on a Vultr VPS to capture and analyze cyber threats.
 The setup uses multiple honeypots to attract attackers, logs the interactions, and visualizes the data in a Kibana dashboard.
 Additionally, SpiderFoot was used to perform OSINT on a top attacker IP for deeper insights.
-The focus was on practical threat detection without custom scripting or alerting rules.
+The focus was on practical threat detection along with OSINT reconnaisance about a specific attacker.

 ![Tpot-web-interface](tpot_web.png)